jackgoodsall/baler/HEPMCArea/scalingscripts/README.md

 $(E, pt, eta, phi)$ file.

 The reverse scaling version, saves both the untransformed $(E, pt, eta, phi)$ version and $(px, py, pz, E)$.

+The reverse transformation script requires the meta data and pickled data objects from the forward transformation script.